 Disclaimer: This blog post contains affiliate links.
 I am an Amazon and Walmart affiliate.
 I may earn a small commission to fund my Disney obsession if you use these links to make a purchase.
 You will not be charged extra and will keep me supplied with Pixie Dust and Mickey pretzels.
 It’s a win for everyone.
 I am not a medical professional, and nothing stated in this article should be mistaken for medical advice…

 In the May 2018 issue of Women’s Health Magazine, there is an article about mental health and relationships.
 If we are not careful mental and chronic illnesses can create unwanted distance between us and our loved ones.
 The article not only discusses the impact that a mental illness can have on marriage but also the parent/child relationship and friendships too.
 They show both sides of the story as well as offer helpful tips for both people in the relationship.

 One approach mentioned in the article is to develop code phrases.
 I applied this strategy to my own life and relationships several years ago.
-At first is was to signal how I was unable to think clearly or function because of physical pain from my chronic illnesses.
-Later I also learned to use to express when I was struggling with depression or anxiety.
+At first, it was to signal how I was unable to think clearly or function because of physical pain from my chronic illnesses.
+Later, I also learned how to express myself when I was struggling with depression or anxiety.

 Honesty and communication are key when dealing with a chronic or mental illness, no matter what the relationship is.
 You can learn more tips and coping strategies in the May issue of Women’s Health Magazine (click here for a digital or print subscription) or visit NAMI for tips and mental health support.